 To answer this, for a moment, let us go back to the basic principal of security, which is segmentation.
 Traditionally, a firewall is deployed at the perimeter to segment the network into zones like internal, DMZ, external, and then regulate the traffic between these zones with policies.
 Similarly, ACL/VLANs are also configured to segment internal networks.
 However, these technologies are not suitable to protect applications in the cloud, where the threat is not only from the North-South, but also from East-West traffic.

-Following the same basic principal of security, but with new technology, micro-segmentation promises to secure applications in the cloud.
+Following the same basic principle of security, but with new technology, micro-segmentation promises to secure applications in the cloud.
 Micro-segmentation with a zero-trust approach weaves a perimeter around every application workload.
 Communication between them is blocked unless explicitly trusted and allowed.
 Using micro-segmentation, enterprises can easily adhere to compliance requirements like PCI-DSS and HIPAA in the cloud and protect their data from East-West threats and APT style attacks.

 Here are three steps detailing how enterprises can securely move applications to the cloud and effectively manage their security using micro-segmentation.